josedelrio85/grav_blog/README.md

 ## Steps after deploying in prod environment

-* These are some steps to consider after deploying the project in prod environment
+There are some steps to consider after deploying the project in prod environment

-In admin panel, go to `Configuration > Security` and add to `Whitelist Permissions` the value `admin.pages`
+* In admin panel, go to `Configuration > Security` and add to `Whitelist Permissions` the value `admin.pages`